pranavdubey1725/AI-VIDEO-SURVEILLANCE-ANOMALY-DETECTION-SYSTEM/README.md

 Output: [batch, 1]  — anomaly score in [0, 1]
 ```

-The 16-frame clip is a sliding window over the video (stride 8, so consecutive clips
-overlap by half).
-The LSTM reads the sequence of frame features and produces one score
-per clip.
-The final hidden state of the top LSTM layer is passed through a small
-fully-connected head (256 -> 64 -> 1) with sigmoid activation.
+Each 16-frame clip is drawn from a sliding window over the video (stride 8, so consecutive clips overlap by half).
+The LSTM processes the sequence of frame features and outputs a single score per clip.
+The final hidden state of the top LSTM layer passes through a compact fully connected head (256 → 64 → 1) with a sigmoid activation.

-Why LSTM and not a 3D CNN?
-LSTMs are simpler to train, require less memory, and are
-easier to explain in an interview.
-A 3D CNN would likely give higher recall on fast
-motion anomalies (fights, explosions) but would be harder to debug and slower to
+**Why LSTM rather than a 3D CNN?** LSTMs are simpler to train, require less memory, and are easier to reason about and explain.
+A 3D CNN would likely deliver higher recall on fast-motion anomalies such as fights or explosions, but at the cost of a harder-to-debug model and slower iteration.
-iterate on.

-### Loss Function — Ranking Loss (Sultani 2018)
+### Loss Function — Ranking Loss (Sultani et al., 2018)

-The UCF-Crime dataset only provides video-level labels: a video is either "anomalous"
-or "normal" — there are no frame-level annotations in the training set.
-This is called
+UCF-Crime provides only video-level labels — each video is marked "anomalous" or "normal," with no frame-level annotations in the training set.
+This constitutes weak supervision.
-weak supervision.

-The ranking loss exploits this: instead of predicting exact scores, it only requires
-that anomalous clips score higher than normal clips by a margin of 1.
+The ranking loss is designed for exactly this setting: rather than predicting exact scores, it only requires that anomalous clips score higher than normal clips by a fixed margin.

 ```
 loss = mean( max(0, 1 - score_anomalous + score_normal) )
 ```

 Every anomalous score in a batch is compared against every normal score.
-If the
-anomalous score already exceeds the normal score by at least 1, the loss is zero for
-that pair.
-This is the core idea from the paper that introduced UCF-Crime.
+If an anomalous score already exceeds a normal score by at least 1, that pair contributes zero loss.
+This is the central idea introduced in the paper that established the UCF-Crime dataset.

 ### Object Detector — YOLOv8n

-YOLOv8n runs only on the representative frame of clips that the LSTM flagged as
-anomalous.
-Running it on every frame would be redundant and slow — the LSTM already
+YOLOv8n runs only on the representative frame of clips the LSTM has flagged as anomalous.
+Running it on every frame would be redundant, since the LSTM already handles temporal anomaly detection — YOLO's role is to add interpretability by identifying which objects (people, vehicles, and any labeled weapons) were visible in a flagged clip.
-handles temporal anomaly detection.
-YOLO adds interpretability: it tells you what
-objects were visible in a flagged clip (persons, vehicles, weapons if labeled).

 ### Explainability — Grad-CAM

-Grad-CAM computes which spatial regions of the input frame the ResNet50 responded to
-most strongly.
-It does this by computing gradients of the L2 norm of the feature map
-(layer4 output) with respect to the feature map activations, then weighting the
-activation maps by those gradients and producing a heatmap.
+Grad-CAM identifies which spatial regions of an input frame the ResNet50 responded to most strongly.
+It computes gradients of the L2 norm of the feature map (the layer4 output) with respect to the feature map activations, then uses those gradients to weight the activation maps and produce a heatmap.

-Note: the standard Grad-CAM target is a class logit.
-Since our ResNet50 has no
-classification head (we stripped it to get the 2048-dim feature vector), we use the L2
-norm of the feature map as a proxy.
-This produces visually plausible heatmaps but is
-not as theoretically grounded as class-discriminative Grad-CAM.
+Note that the standard Grad-CAM target is a class logit.
+Since this ResNet50 has been stripped of its classification head to produce the 2048-dimensional feature vector, the L2 norm of the feature map is used as a proxy target instead.
+This yields visually plausible heatmaps, though it is less theoretically grounded than class-discriminative Grad-CAM.

-### API — FastAPI with async job queue
+### API — FastAPI with an Asynchronous Job Queue

-Video analysis takes 20–120 seconds depending on length.
-A synchronous HTTP endpoint
-would time out in browsers and proxies.
-Instead:
+Video analysis takes between 20 and 120 seconds depending on length — too long for a synchronous HTTP request, which risks timing out in browsers and proxies.
+The system instead uses a job-queue pattern:

-1. `POST /analyze` saves the video to a temp file, starts a background thread, and
-   immediately returns a `job_id`.
+1. `POST /analyze` saves the uploaded video to a temporary file, starts a background thread, and immediately returns a `job_id`.
 2. The client polls `GET /jobs/{id}` until `status == "done"`.
-3. `GET /jobs/{id}/results` returns the full JSON report.
+3. `GET /jobs/{id}/results` returns the full results as JSON.
-4. Frame and heatmap images are served as JPEG streams via dedicated endpoints.
+4. Frame and heatmap images are served as JPEG streams through dedicated endpoints.
-5. `DELETE /jobs/{id}` frees the in-memory frames.
+5. `DELETE /jobs/{id}` releases the in-memory frame data once a job is no longer needed.

-Jobs are stored in a plain Python dict (in-memory).
-If the server restarts, all jobs
-are lost.
-This is acceptable for a local development system; a production deployment
-would use Redis or a database.
+Jobs are held in a plain Python dictionary in memory, so a server restart clears all job state.
+This is acceptable for local development; a production deployment would use Redis or a database instead.

 ### Frontend — Vanilla HTML/CSS/JS

-The frontend is a single-page application served as static files by FastAPI itself
-(via `StaticFiles` mount).
-It communicates with the backend only through the REST API
-— it never touches ML models directly.
-This decoupling means the API can serve any
-client (mobile, CLI, another service) without changing the ML code.
+The frontend is a single-page application served as static files directly by FastAPI (via `StaticFiles`).
+It communicates with the backend exclusively through the REST API and never touches the ML models directly.
+This decoupling means the API can serve any client — mobile, CLI, or another service — without any changes to the ML code.

 ---